Walthall Robertson Joyner

-Walthall Robertson "Cap" Joyner (June 30, 1854 – January 5, 1925) was the 40th Mayor of Atlanta.
+Walthall Robertson "Cap" Joyner (June 30, 1854 – January 5, 1925) was the 40th Mayor of Atlanta, Georgia.

-Biography

 Born in Cobb County, Georgia, he moved to Atlanta at a young age and began as a volunteer firefighter at the age of 15.
 In 1872, at the age of 18, he was made assistant chief, the first of many promotions.
 He was fire chief of Atlanta from 1885 to 1906 until becoming mayor and the first southerner President of the International Association of Fire Chiefs.

 He was Fire Chief when the Markham House burned to the ground.